PradeepNalluri/Prefix-Tuning-Bert/README.md

 ### Training command:

-Below are some of the flavours of training command:
+Below are some of the examples of training command:

 ```
 #By default train.py trains prefix tuning with random embedding initializaition of 5 tokens: